 - A. In accordance with S.B.
 10-191, four performance ratings shall be used statewide: Ineffective, Partially Effective, Effective, and Highly Effective. - B. A single, common statewide specialized service professional performance scoring framework shall be used to assign both novice and experienced specialized service professionals to one of the four performance standards.
-This scoring framework shall be developed by CDE. - C. Districts, in consultation with principals, shall determine the role that SSP evaluation ratings will play in a principal's evaluation.
+This scoring framework shall be developed by CDE.

-Combining Multiple Measures Flow Chart for SSPs
+Combining Multiple Measures Flow Chart for Teachers